|Best overall||Real Relax Favor 03 Massage Chair||SEE IT||

-The best massage chair is more than just a fancy piece of novelty furniture.
+A massage chair is more than just a fancy piece of novelty furniture.
 They are genuine helping hands.
 When muscles contract and stiffen up, they can put pressure on nearby nerves.
 The result is pain.
-Massaging loosens the muscles up and decreases pressure around the nerve.
+Massaging loosens the muscles up and decreases the pressure around the nerve.
 The result is nirvana.

 Massage chairs are great for the common aches and pains we all feel after a stressful day (or year, or decade).
 If you have chronic muscle pain, though, talk to your doctor.
 For inflammatory disorders and severe back pain, a heated chair message may not be the cure-all you’re hoping for.
 Massage chairs are designed for relaxing, but aren’t a replacement for medical treatment.

-The best massage chair can increase blood flow.
 Air cushions in the legs and feet area of the chair help your circulation and add to the feeling of relaxation.
-For best blood flow, choose a chair that has multiple massage modes instead of a simple vibration.
+For best blood flow, choose a chair that has multiple massage modes instead of simple vibrations.
 The more variety, the better the blood flow.